HuijieYao/HuijieYao/README.md

 - 🔭 &nbsp; I’m currently learning Flutter Application Development
 - 🤔 &nbsp; Exploring new technologies and better solutions.
 - 🎓 &nbsp; Studying Computer Science, Programming and Mathematics.
-- 💼 &nbsp; Committed to being a algorithm engineer.
+- 💼 &nbsp; Committed to being an algorithm engineer.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence.
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.